 Howdy!
-I am a PhD Student in Mechanical Engineering at the University of California at Berkeley.
-I am a member of the ICON Lab, advised by Dr. Negar Mehr.
+I am a PhD Candidate in the Mechanical Engineering Department at the University of California at Berkeley.
+I perform research within the ICON Lab, advised by Dr. Negar Mehr.
 My research focuses on learning intricate multi-robot behavior for safety-critical environments, with an emphasis on safe reinforcement learning and multiagent coordination.
 My latest publications are available on Google Scholar.
-In recognition of my recent work, I was awarded the NSF GRFP in 2024.
+In recognition of my recent work, I have been honored with the NSF Graduate Research Fellowship.

 Prior to beginning my graduate studies, I earned my B.S. in Computational Engineering from the University of Texas at Austin.
 During my undergraduate degree, I had the privilege of doing research with Dr. Ufuk Topcu and Dr. Moriba Jah.

-In his free time, Kartik enjoys reading science-fiction novels, travelling abroad, and making pizzas with his friends.
+Outside of the lab, I enjoy reading science-fiction novels, travelling abroad, and making pizzas for my friends.

 News